vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    the number of sub-queues (default: 1024) into which packets are classified.

-.. cfgcmd:: set qos policy fq-codel <policy name> interval <miliseconds>
+.. cfgcmd:: set qos policy fq-codel <policy name> interval <milliseconds>

    Use this command to configure an fq-codel policy, set its name and the time period used by the control loop of CoDel to detect when a